Here at Easy Food Dehydrating, “dehydrate” always means using an

 Long Term (6+ Months)

-- Vacuum-sealed and frozen
+- Vacuum-sealed and then frozen

 - Mylar bags with oxygen absorbers